Spot a Phishy Email

 Other important signs: This email does not look like DocuSign’s normal emails which are usually dark blue, not red.
 Also, my name is nowhere on this email.
 Instead, it left a blank spot where the beginning of my email should have been.

-So what should you do if you think that a phishing email has made its way into your inbox?
+So what should you do if you spot a phishy email?
 Every company has a different procedure, but there are a few good practices that you can follow no matter what:

 - Do not reply.